Set Configuration Options

 Configuration Mixin

 Even more than multiple configuration files, we can leverage PureConfig to create shared configuration items that refer to environment variables.
-A handy example is the following, which allows to share database configuration settings in a setup involving several participant or domain nodes:
+A handy example is the following, which allows for sharing database configuration settings in a setup involving several sync domains or participant nodes:

 # Postgres persistence configuration mixin